VijiPay/asgard/shared/email/templates/auth/email-confirmed.md

-# Email confirmed
+# Email Confirmation Successful

-Dear User,
+Dear {{ name }},

-Your email has been confirmed.
+Your email address has been successfully confirmed!

+Thank you for verifying your email.
+You can now enjoy all the features of VijiPay.
+If you have any questions or need assistance, please don't hesitate to reach out.

+Best regards,
+The VijiPay Team